cvbate/NYCAirQuality/README.md

     ![Alt text](Imgs/ConnectingToGitHubRepo.png)
     After the previous steps, your repo page should now look something like this:
     ![Alt text](Imgs/repo_ex.png)
 1. After these steps you will have to configure your global username and email associated with your github account.
-Run the following code in cloud shell to finalize the configuration of your github repository:
+Run the following code in Cloud Shell to finalize the configuration of your github repository:

 ```console
 git init # you will be told to configure your username and email